< Previous standard ^ Up a level ^ Next standard >

-The standard “provides a process reference model (PRM) for information security management, which differentiates between ISMS processes and measures/controls initiated by them ... [and] describes the ISMS processes implied by ISO/IEC 27001.”
+The standard (a Technical Specification) “provides a process reference model (PRM) for information security management, which differentiates between ISMS processes and measures/controls initiated by them ... [and] describes the ISMS processes implied by ISO/IEC 27001.”

 The standard is based on a PhD thesis submitted to the Universidad Carlos III de Madrid, Spain.

 According to the scope, the standard “is intended to guide users of ISO/IEC 27001 to:

 - incorporate the process approach as described by ISO/IEC 27000:2018 clause 4.3 within the ISMS

 - be aligned to all the work done within other standards of the ISO/IEC 27000 family from the perspective of the operation of ISMS processes

 - support users in the operation of an ISMS – the document will complement the requirements oriented perspective of ISO/IEC 27003 with an operational, process oriented point of view.”

 Purpose and justification

-The standard lays out, in some detail, a Process Reference Model comprising a generic suite of ISMS processes that organizations may wish to use as a basis for designing custom processes within their own ISMS.
+The standard lays out, in some detail, a Process Reference Model comprising a generic suite of ISMS processes that organisations may wish to use as a basis for designing custom processes within their own ISMS.

 Structure and content